Fractionally integrated curve time series with cointegration: Numerical studies

-The testing results are reported in the top rows of Table~\ref{tabemp2}, and for comparison, we also report the eigenvalue-ratio estimates ($\hat{q}_{d}$), which are considered in Section~\ref{sec_fracdecom}.
+The testing results are reported in the top rows of Table~\ref{tabemp2}, and for comparison, we also report the eigenvalue-ratio estimates ($\hat{q}_{\dnn}$), which are considered in Section~\ref{sec_fracdecom}.
 The estimated dimension of the dominant subspace by our proposed testing procedure is 5 for each case, but the eigenvalue-ratio estimate is given by 1 for each case.
-As may be deduced from \citepos{Li2020} simulation studies considering a similar eigenvalue-ratio estimator (see Section~5 of their paper), this estimator tends to underestimate $q_d$ in small samples, and our unreported simulation results also support this; for example, in our Table \ref{tab1} based on our simulation setting with $q_d=3$, the relative frequency that $\hat{q}_{d}=1$ (resp.\ $\hat{q}_{d}=2$) is around 0.648 (resp.\ 0.171) when $T=200$.
-Given this evidence and our earlier observation that our proposed variance-ratio testing procedure performs quite better in our simulation studies, we are inclined to conclude that $q_d = 5$.
+As may be deduced from the simulation studies in \cite{Li2020} considering a similar eigenvalue-ratio estimator (see Section~5 of their paper), this estimator tends to underestimate $q_{\dnn}$ in small samples, and our unreported simulation results also support this; for example, in Table~\ref{tab1} based on our simulation setting with $q_{\dnn}=3$, the relative frequency of underestimation is {0.651} when $T=200$.
+Given this evidence and our earlier observation that the proposed variance-ratio testing procedure performs better in our simulation studies, we are inclined to conclude that $q_{\dnn} = 5$.
 Then, the dominant subspace may be estimated by the span of the eigenvectors corresponding to the first five largest eigenvalues of the sample covariance operator, as discussed in the previous sections.